Inferno #1 lives up to the hype and turns the X-Men franchise on its head

 September 29's Inferno #1 marks the beginning of the end of writer Jonathan Hickman's tenure as 'head of X,' the lead writer of the X-Men line.
-Alongside artists Valerio Schiti and David Curiel, Hickman crafts a functional sequel to House of X and Powers of X, the twin limited series that kicked off his X-Men run.
+Alongside artists Valerio Schiti and David Curiel, Hickman crafts a functional sequel to House of X and Powers of X, the twin limited series that kicked off his X-Men run (as examined in our spoiler-lite Inferno #1 review).

 But in following up the long-running threads of Hox/Pox, Inferno #1 immediately turns the mutant status quo on its head.
 Both the first and last pages of Inferno carry shocking moments for readers of Hickman's X-Men run and for the mutants of Krakoa themselves.